etetoolkit/ete/_sources/tutorial/tutorial_smartview.rst.txt

 branches or choose between circular or rectangular tree drawing, etc.

-In general, it is a function of the tree, and returns a list of decorations and styles to use.
+In general, it is a function of the tree, and returns a list of faces and styles to use.

 We often just need to change its style, and in a way that does not depend on the tree.
 For that common case, ``draw_tree`` can also be a